rtyler/brokenco.de/_posts/2024-11-15-deltalake-the-definitive-guide.md

 [Denny](https://dennyglee.com/) needed another chapter and I asked if I could write about building native data applications in Rust and Python.

+Suddenly I was helping to write a book.

 ----